jsitowski/powmarket/README.md

 - Search bar that auto converts to proper hash
 - Show tags
 - Easier to vote
-- Show items with most associated proof of work
+- Show items with most associated proof of work and least
 - SSE